Simulation-Based Inference for Direction Reconstruction of Ultra-High-Energy Cosmic Rays with Radio Arrays: Introduction

 The detection of UHECRs using radio arrays is now a well-established technique.
-Modern radio arrays---such as LOPES~\cite{LOPES:2005ipv}, CODALEMA~\cite{Ardouin:2005qe}, LOFAR~\cite{VanHaarlem:2013abc}, AERA~\cite{Huege:2019snr}, and TREND~\cite{Charrier:2018fle}; reconstruct the incoming direction of UHECRs by fitting antenna positions and measured trigger times to a geometric model of the shower wavefront.
+Modern radio arrays---such as LOPES~\cite{LOPES:2005ipv}, CODALEMA~\cite{Ardouin:2005qe}, LOFAR~\cite{VanHaarlem:2013abc}, AERA~\cite{Huege:2019snr}, and TREND~\cite{Charrier:2018fle}; reconstruct the incoming direction of UHECRs by fitting a geometric wavefront model to the measured trigger times at known antenna positions.

 A reconstruction pipeline has recently been proposed~\cite{Decoene:2021ncf} for GRAND that leverages the amplitude distribution of the radio signal in a physics-informed, multi-stage approach.
 The procedure begins with a plane wavefront (PWF) timing fit to obtain an initial estimate of the arrival direction.
 This initial estimate is subsequently refined by introducing a mild curvature represented by a spheroidal surface wavefront model.
 In the final step, the lateral distribution of the radio amplitude is introduced to constrain the shower core position and axis orientation precisely.
 This hierarchical approach yields robust reconstruction performance, especially for air showers at high zenith angles~\cite{Guelfand:2025goo}.